 - 1/2 fully cooked bone-in ham (6 to 7 pounds)

 - 1/4 teaspoon each ground cloves, cinnamon and nutmeg

 - 3 tablespoons slivered almonds

 - Place ham on a rack in a shallow roasting pan.
 Score the surface of the ham, making diamond shapes 1/2 in. deep.
-Bake, uncovered, at 325° for 1-1/2 to 2 hours or until a meat thermometer reads 140°.
+Bake, uncovered, at 325° for 1-1/2 to 2 hours or until a thermometer reads 140°.

 - In a large saucepan, combine the preserves, vinegar, corn syrup, cloves, cinnamon and nutmeg.
 Bring to a boil, stirring often.
 Reduce heat; simmer, uncovered, for 2 minutes.
 Remove from the heat; stir in almonds.
 Serve with ham.
 Yield: 10-12 servings (1-1/2 cups sauce).

 Originally published as Ham with Cherry Sauce in Quick Cooking November/December 1998, p34

 Any changes to your rating or review will appear where you originally posted your review

 "We used this recipe for years at our rural hospital/nursing home and a few employees have pulled it out to use again this year at home.
 It's great."